 fileName: the name of the file as it appears in the package, including the folder structure

-A DocumentVersion may reference one or more PartVersion objects via “referencedPart” to give further details on the usage of the file.
+A DocumentVersion may reference one or more PartVersion objects via referencedPart to give further details on the usage of the file.
 For example, the fact, that a SVG file which represents the wiring diagram of a harness, can be expressed in the index file by a DocumentVersion pointing to a PartVersion, which represents the harness.

 VEC Model Description and XML Representation